Sex During Pregnancy: Is It Safe For Both Mom And Baby?

 The baby is too well protected in your womb to be affected.

-Fact: This is an unfounded fear.
+Another unfounded fear that keeps expecting parents from having sex is that the baby will understand what’s going on.
 In a normal pregnancy, the baby is so well cushioned inside the mother’s womb that sexual activity will not affect it at all.
 As for knowing, at this stage, the baby’s brain is yet to mature to its full extent; so cognition of such events is highly unlikely.

 The keyword here is normal, low-risk pregnancy.
 There are chances of miscarriage or bleeding in high-risk pregnancies such as where the mother has placenta previa or a dilated cervix.